Coronavirus: Melbourne enters strict lockdown amid second wave

 But hidden transmissions among staff employed at quarantine centres led to wider community transmissions in Victoria, which has recorded triple-digit new cases for weeks.

-Victoria now has the bulk of infections in the country, with more than 13,000 reported cases.-Reuters
+Victoria now has the bulk of infections in the country, with more than 13,000 reported cases.